versionone/VersionOne.Client.Requestor/TECHNICAL.md

 This step demonstrates how Backbone Forms produces simple, clean JSON objects (POJSOs?) from its fields.

-* Open Chrome's Console by hitting `F12` and select the Console tab
+* Open Chrome's Developer Tools by hitting `F12` and select the Console tab
-* Load the Requestor tool
+* Load the Requestor tool in the browser
 * Follow the same steps from part one, up to step 3, to load an existing Request for edit
 * Now, in the Chrome Console tab, type: `JSON.stringify( v1RequestForm.getValue() )` and hit enter